timkmecl/chatgpt-vscode/README.md

 <img src="examples/create.png" alt="Writing new code using chatGPT" width="500"/>

 You can also select a code snippet in the editor and then enter a prompt in the side panel, or right-click and select "Ask ChatGPT".
-The selected code will be automatically appended to your query when it is sent to the AI.
+The **selected code will be automatically appended** to your query when it is sent to the AI.
 This can be useful for generating code snippets or getting explanations for specific pieces of code.

 <img src="examples/explain.png" alt="Refactoring selected code using chatGPT"/>

-To insert a code snippet from the AI's response into the editor, simply click on the code block in the panel.
+To **insert a code snippet** from the AI's response into the editor, simply click on the code block in the panel.
 The code will be automatically inserted at the cursor position in the active editor.

 <img src="examples/refactor.png" alt="chatGPT explaining selected code"/>

-You can select some code in the editor, right click on it and choose one of the following from the context menu:
+You can select some code in the editor, right click on it and choose one of the following **shortcuts** from the context menu:
 #### Commands:
 - `Ask ChatGPT`: will provide a prompt for you to enter any query
 - `ChatGPT: Explain selection`: will explain what the selected code does